lok-msft/spring-music-encrypted/README.md

 To show what's the expected behaviour when leveraging Spring Boot + Spring Data (Repository):
 * [Spring Data JPA](https://spring.io/projects/spring-data-jpa) vs
 * [Spring Data JDBC](https://spring.io/projects/spring-data-jdbc)

 to query Azure SQL DB with always-encrypted columns

 Here's highlight:
-* CRUD Repository with always-encrypted columns - no @Query
+* CRUD Repository with always-encrypted columns --> not using any @Query
-* Custom query with named paramter - making use of @Query
+* Custom query with named paramter --> making use of @Query
-* Show potential exception we may come across when using @Query
+* Potential exception that it may throw, when using @Query

 Please read this doc about SQL Server JDBC driver [unsupported-data-type-conversion-errors](https://docs.microsoft.com/en-us/sql/connect/jdbc/using-always-encrypted-with-the-jdbc-driver?view=sql-server-ver16#unsupported-data-type-conversion-errors)

-See expected response/exception in [REST-client-test.http](REST-client-test.http)
+_Also you can check out the expected response/exception in the file [REST-client-test.http](REST-client-test.http)_

 ** Focus on giving you some ideas about various Spring Data (Repository) behaviour when handling always-encrypted columns

 ** DO NOT take this codebase as a production-ready release, you may need extra consideration about performance optimization and security measure fit your project and organization specific requirement

-For how to run query at SSMS for table with encrypted column, please refer to this [blog:  parameterization-for-always-encrypted-using-ssms](https://techcommunity.microsoft.com/t5/azure-sql-blog/parameterization-for-always-encrypted-using-ssms-to-insert-into/ba-p/386124)
+For how to run query at SSMS for table with encrypted column, please refer to this blog post  [parameterization-for-always-encrypted-using-ssms](https://techcommunity.microsoft.com/t5/azure-sql-blog/parameterization-for-always-encrypted-using-ssms-to-insert-into/ba-p/386124)

 <p align="right">(<a href="#top">back to top</a>)</p>